ritwikbera/DeepLearningUtilities/README.md

 #### Sampling Methods

 * _Weighted Sampling with Segment Trees_: Tree based random weighted sampling for _O(log N)_ sampling time complexity.
 These can be updated on the fly after an initial build of the tree.
+Useful while implementing Prioritized Experience Replay for RL applications.

 * _Negative Sampling_ : Generate fixed set of negative samples to be paired with equal number of positive samples for balanced training on unbalanced datasets.

-* _Alias Method for Efficient Discrete Sampling_ : Constant time sampling method for discrete distributions.
+* _Alias Method for Efficient Discrete Sampling_ : Constant time sampling method for discrete distributions by converting the multinomial sampling process into a binomial sampling process.

 * _Fast Random Sampling without Replacement_: Implements fast batched random sampling without replacement.
 No setup time needed.
 Only access time complexity exists which is _O(B log N)_ where B is batch size and N is number of elements to sample from.

+* _Reservoir Sampling_: A randomized algorithm to sample from streaming data, where each incoming data point has an equal probability (mathematically provable) of being sampled.

-* _Markov Chain Monte Carlo_: Implements Metropoliton-Hastings to sample from a distribution.
+* _Markov Chain Monte Carlo_: A Monte Carlo randomized algorithm, Metropoliton-Hastings, to sample from a distribution.

 #### Data Structures for Deep Learning